Roxana-Irimia/tutorial-workspace/README.md

 $ npm run server
 $ npm run build-all
 ```
-The SSApp application loader is the first thing you will see after running the template-workspace* web server and accessing ```http://localhost:8080```.
+The SSApp application loader is the first thing you will see after running the *tutorial-workspace* web server and accessing ```http://localhost:8080```.
 It is a basic web application which allows creation and loading of wallets based on the menu wallet template.
 The SSApp loader registers a service worker responsible with loading the built SSApps from the Brick Storage.

 ### Adding more ssapps